Rudxain/ideas/romna VM/informal spec.md

 ## Other instructions

-Bitwise: NOT, OR, AND, XOR, NOR, NAND, XNOR, SHIFTL, SHIFTR, ROTL, ROTR, REV (reverse), TEND (transcode endianess), LBS (leftmost bit set), RBS (rightmost bit set), BCLMUL (carry-less multiplication), BBLDIV (borrow-less division).
+Bitwise: NOT, OR, AND, XOR, NOR, NAND, XNOR, SHIFTL, SHIFTR, ROTL, ROTR, REV (reverse), TEND (transcode endianess), LBS (leftmost bit set), RBS (rightmost bit set), BCLMUL (arbitrary-base carry-less multiplication), BBLDIV (arbitrary-base borrow-less division).

 bounce back, bounce forward, and bi-bounce.
 These change the direction of execution, they make the virtual CPU iterate over instructions in reverse, or reset to iterating downward (forward).